-As the nation is rocked by the news chocolate Pods are being discontinued, Stewart Sowman-Lund digs deep into the confectionary graveyard to reminisce about other deceased sweets.
+Following the devastating news that chocolate Pods were being discontinued, Stewart Sowman-Lund dug deep into the confectionary graveyard to reminisce about other deceased sweets.

 When I was a child, the cinema-going experience was incomplete without a small box of Snifters.
 That soon evolved into a family bag of Pods (Snickers, of course).
 Now I’m left wondering if it’s even worth going to the movies.
 Maybe it’s better to curl up on the couch, watch something bad on Netflix and eat some old leftovers from the fridge.